xiaoyifang/simple-eb/README.md

 # simple-eb
+Cross platform epwing library.
 These files are extracted from libeb, a epwing library parser.

 # how to build